Kgkkjjj/MKD/README.md

 # MKD

 `mkd.pyoc` demonstrates the same tool using a minimal language called **pyoc**.
 It relies only on the Python standard library and is executed with the helper `pyoc.py` interpreter.

-The interpreter supports importing additional `.pyoc` modules from the `lib` directory.
-The library now contains many small modules providing common utilities such as filesystem access, path handling, string helpers, math, and more.
+The interpreter supports importing modules from the `lib` directory and caches them after first load. utilities such as filesystem access, path handling, string helpers, math, and more.
 These modules can be imported in `.pyoc` scripts just like regular Python modules.